tu-delft-library/rdm101-book/modules/module3.md

-### Additional reading: How do the FAIR principles apply to software?
+### Additional Resource: How do the FAIR principles apply to software?

+**If Research Software is one of the main outputs of your projects, we strongly recommend you to take** **a couple of extra minutes exploring this section!**

 To improve the sharing and reuse of research software, more than 500 contributors around the globe worked for two years in the creation of the ‘FAIR Principles for Research Software’ (FAIR4RS).
-The contributors have applied the FAIR Guiding Principles for scientific data management and stewardship to research software.
-Many of the FAIR Guiding Principles can be directly applied to research software by treating software and data as similar digital research objects.
-However, specific characteristics of software made it necessary to revise and extend the principles.
+Many of the FAIR Guiding Principles for research data can be directly applied to research software by treating software and data as similar digital research objects.
+However, specific characteristics of software — such as its executability, composite nature, and continuous evolution and versioning — make it necessary to revise and extend the principles.
+Let’s hear from Maurits, one of TU Delft research software engineers, how the FAIR principle apply to Research Software and the distinction between FAIR software and open source:
+<iframe title="Fair_and_open_software-video" width="100%" height="300" frameborder="0" scrolling="auto" marginheight="0" marginwidth="0" src="https://collegerama.tudelft.nl/Mediasite/Play/deb1f179d53a4ef899b7f3df9f939d151d" allowfullscreen msallowfullscreen allow="fullscreen"></iframe>

+> FAIR and Open Software.
+Video recording from TU Delft MOOC Open
+> Science: Sharing Your Research with the World.
+Presenter: Dr. Maurits
+> Kok.
+Credits: TU Delft Extension School, TU Delft New Media Center, TU
+> Delft Digital Competence Center.
+Licence: CC-BY-NC-SA.

+If you develop software within your PhD project, we highly encourage you to follow the FAIR software checklist prepared by the TU Delft Digital Competence Center (DCC):  [https://tu-delft-dcc.github.io/software/checklist.html](https://tu-delft-dcc.github.io/software/checklist.html)

-FAIR Principles for Research Software (FAIR4RS Principles) (1.0). [https://doi.org/10.15497/RDA00068](https://doi.org/10.15497/RDA00068)
+If you are interested to learn more in depth about FAIR Principles for Research Software, check this publication:  [https://doi.org/10.15497/RDA00068](https://doi.org/10.15497/RDA00068)